fb pixel

 These impressions are used to make the crown — your realistic-looking artificial tooth.
 The crown can’t be placed until your jawbone is strong enough to support the use of the new tooth.

-You and your dental specialist can choose from two main types of artificial teeth:
+You and your dental professional can choose from two main types of artificial teeth:

 Z A removable implant prosthesis

-This type is similar to a conventional removable denture.
-It contains artificial white teeth surrounded by pink plastic gum.
-It’s mounted on a metal frame that’s attached to the implant abutment, and it snaps securely into place.
+A traditional removable denture is comparable to this kind.
+The artificial white teeth are encased in pink plastic gum.
+Mounted on a metal frame fastened to the implant abutment, it snaps firmly into position.

 Z A fixed implant prosthesis